pydio/pydio-doc-admin-guide/1_installation_guide/6_checking_sync.md

 To help you in that task, we’ve setup a script that will try to use the API to create a file inside a workspace, and check if it can find back the “change” afterward.
 For that, uncomment the die() line of the /runTests.php file and call the following url in your browser : https://yourserver.tld/runTests.php?api=true.

 **Please note**: If your server is not located at the document root (e.g. https://yourserver.tld/pydio/), there is a small issue in the current version of this script.
 Please grab the latest version from github and replace the script before testing (https://raw.githubusercontent.com/pydio/pydio-core/develop/core/src/runTests.php).

-### Install and Use the SYNC Desktop Client

-You can read **[this how-to](https://pydio.com/en/docs/kb/miscellaneous/use-pydio-sync-client#content)** that will explain how install and use the sync client, the desktop client is easy to install and use.